viewtool/I2C_Adapter/VC_USB_I2C_AT24C02/USB_I2C_AT24C02/README.md

 # I2C_AT24C02
-An VC project for AT24C02.
+A VC project for AT24C02.